RosannaRossington/RosannaRossington.github.io/_posts/2016-03-24-project-1-what-colour-is-the-text.md

 ---
 layout: post
-title: Project What colour is the text?
+title: Project 1 WDI | What colour is the text?
 date: 2016-03-24
 tags: english
 category: blog